blockchyp/developer-docs/docs/sdk-guide/index.rst

 **Close Batch Request**::

   {
-    // passthrough transaction identifier defined by the application.
+    // Passthrough transaction identifier defined by the application.
     "transactionRef": "0000000012",

-    // flags the transaction as a test transaction
+    // Flags the transaction as a test transaction
-    // only valid with test api credentials
+    // Only valid with test api credentials
     "test": false,
   }